7 Healthy Eating Goals

 Meat is rich in protein which is an essential nutrient that helps to build muscle as well as to keep you feeling full for longer.
 But continuously eating an abundance of meat for lunch, breakfast, and dinner can cause inflammation as well as aggravate the digestive system.
 Therefore, one goal you could establish is to choose an all-vegan meal that features ingredients that are packed with protein such as meals that consist of tofu, seeds, eggs, nuts, or legumes.

 5) One Vegetable or Fruit Smoothie a Day

-The CDC proclaims that the average adults should get at least one and a half to two cups of fruit per day, and two to three cups of vegetables per day.
+The CDC proclaims that the average adult should get at least one and a half to two cups of fruit per day, and two to three cups of vegetables per day.
 If you find the concept of eating fruits and vegetables multiple times throughout the day to be especially difficult, consider making a smoothie.
-By setting a goal of one smoothie per day, it can help to ensure that you get an adequate amount of vegetables and fruits into your diet in a time-efficient manner.
+Setting a goal of one smoothie per day can help to ensure that you get an adequate amount of vegetables and fruits into your diet in a time-efficient manner.

 6) Smarter Snack Options

 Everyone loves snacks, regardless of what their health or fitness goals may look like.
 Chances are that you have a few unhealthy snack options that you have a personal preference for.
 Eating processed snacks can quickly raise the number of calories that you consume per day.
 Therefore, you should consider using healthier snack options such as an apple instead of a bag of potato chips or a cup of oatmeal instead of a donut.